-As of February 28, 2015, we had a working capital surplus of approximately \$48,000 and a cash balance of approximately \$487,000.
-We will need to raise additional funding to implement our business strategy.
+As of May 31, 2015, we had a working capital deficit of approximately \$355,000 and a cash balance of approximately \$23,000.
+As of the date of this filing we essentially have no cash on hand.
+We will need to raise additional funding to implement our business strategy and continue as a going concern.

-If we are able to successfully raise additional funds we plan to initiate Phase 2 of Stage 1 of our metallurgical activities as discussed more fully in the section heading "ITEM 2.
+If we are able to successfully raise additional funds we plan to initiate Phase 3 of Stage 1 of our metallurgical activities as discussed more fully in the section heading "ITEM 2.
 PROPERTIES" of our Annual Report as filed with the SEC on November 11, 2014.
-Our budget for this stage of activity was approximately \$508,000.
-We completed part of Stage 1 in December of 2014 as discussed in our Annual Report.
+Our budget for Stage 1 was approximately \$508,000.
+We completed part of Stage 1 in December of 2014 as discussed in our Annual Report and have since completed Phase 2 of Stage 1 in May 2015.
 We have made some changes in the scheduling and phasing of this work to conform to the operational requirements of the testing lab, but the overall objectives remain the same.
 Of the approximate \$508,000 budgeted to this Stage, we estimate that approximately \$370,000 will be required to complete Stage 1.
 Costs and timing may be modified further depending on results obtained.
 We anticipate that our financing efforts will raise sufficient capital to finish the Stage 1 but there is no guarantee that we will be able to raise the working capital necessary for Stage 1 activities.
 After completion of Stage 1, we will use any remaining available capital to begin work on Stage 2 of our metallurgical activities and the closed circuit pilot plant level testing.
 Currently, we anticipate that general and administrative expenses in the fiscal year ending August 31, 2015 will be approximately \$700,000.

 The audit opinion and notes that accompany our financial statements for the year ended August 31, 2014, disclose a 'going concern' qualification to our ability to continue in business.
 The accompanying financial statements have been prepared under the assumption that we will continue as a going concern.
 We are an exploration stage company and we have incurred losses since our inception.
 We do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
-We believe that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.
+We believe that the going concern qualification cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.